Online Safety

 https://www.nsteens.org/

-This year the theme for Safer Internet Week is - Want to talk about it?
-Making space for conversations about life online
+This year the theme for Safer Internet Week is - 'Inspiring change?
+Making a difference, managing influence and navigating change online'.

 Please click on the link below to find out more for parents and carers: